Advantages And Disadvantages Of Corporation

 Introduction: Understanding the Corporate Structure

 A corporation, or corporation, is a legal entity separate and distinct from its owners (shareholders).
 This separation is a key characteristic, offering significant legal and financial advantages, but also creating unique challenges.
-The corporation itself can enter into contracts, own assets, and incur debts, shielding individual shareholders from personal liability in many cases.
 This limited liability is a cornerstone of the corporate structure and a major driver of its popularity.
-However, this separation also leads to complexities in accountability and ethical considerations, as we shall see.
+On the flip side, the corporation itself can enter into contracts, own assets, and incur debts, shielding individual shareholders from personal liability in many cases.
+On the flip side, this separation also leads to complexities in accountability and ethical considerations, as we shall see.

 Advantages of Corporations: A Powerful Engine of Growth